 The Les Paul Tribute is a budget-friendly way to get everything you love about the LP for much less cash.
-In fact, the Tribute comes in at about a third the cost of the Standard, but has many similar appointments.
+In fact, the Tribute comes in at about a third the cost of the Standard but has many similar appointments.

-That includes the mahogany body with maple top, a mahogany neck and rosewood fingerboard with trapezoid inlays.
+That includes the mahogany body with a maple top, a maple neck and rosewood fingerboard with trapezoid inlays.
 These are the key specs we want to see, but from there Gibson cuts a few corners.
 There’s no pretty binding, high-gloss finish or richly figured top.
 The tuners are vintage-style keystone tuners, and the finish is a satin nitro.

-This is a very good-looking guitar, but if you compare it to the Standard and it’s easy to see where you are saving they money.
+This is a very good-looking guitar, but if you compare it to the Standard and it’s easy to see where you are saving the money.
 That’s okay.
 The important thing is how the guitar sounds and feels, and it comes through big-time on those fronts.

 Here are a few more Gibsons you might consider:

 - Gibson Les Paul Studio: This is one of my all-time favorite guitars, and was once one of the best bangs for the buck.
 But, with a price tag of over $1,600 these days, it’s tough to call the Studio affordable.
 Still, that’s only around half of what a Standard costs.

 - Gibson Les Paul Junior: The Junior isn’t really my cup of tea, but some players love the single P-90, flat-body thing.
 Price-wise, it comes in between the Tribute and the Studio, so it’s not a cheap guitar.